Akhtar-Joomun/portfolio/README.md

 # Portfolio: setup and mobile version skeleton
-  Building the first page of my portfolio using Flexbox
+  Building the first page of my portfolio using Flexbox and Grid

 ![screenshot](./screenshot.png)